Purchase the Day Trips and Hidden Places Around Rochester books

 19. Bergen Swamp

-The Bergen-Byron Swamp encompasses a diverse set of forest and wetland habitats, which contain an unusually rich variety of plant and animal life.
+The Bergen-Byron Swamp encompasses a diverse set of forest and wetland habitats, which contain an unusually wide variety of plant and animal life.

 The Bergen Swamp is a natural ecological succession that has been developing for over 10,000 years since the retreat of the glaciers.
 The first organisms to grow on the rock left by the glaciers were lichens.
 Interestingly, even after all these years, lichens can still be found in the Bergen Swamp climax communities, which is a testament to their resilience and ability to adapt to different stages of natural succession.